Freddy-Liu/DailyforFreddy.github.io/index.md

 #### Fortune Infinity Group (Nov 2020 – Present)
 ##### **Business Analyst Associate**
 ##### **Job Description**
-1. Utilized PowerBI, Tableau and, Excel to build up dashboards and generate data reports for marketing decisions.
+1. Utilized **PowerBI, Tableau and, Excel** to build up dashboards and generate data reports for marketing decisions.
 2. Conducted market segmentation analysis, providing ideas about business enhancement and customer acquisition.
 3. Applied independent models and tools to test the data transformation logic against the legacy systm to verify results of the analytical system.
-4. Resolved business issues by visualizing data in Tableau after performing ETL operations in SQL Server.
+4. Resolved business issues by visualizing data in Tableau after performing **ETL operations in SQL Server**.

 #### Fordham University (May 2020 - Oct 2020)
 ##### **Research Assistant**
 ##### **Job Description**
-1. Collected data from Statistic Netherlands and performed data ETL and predictive analysis using SQL.
+1. Collected data from Statistic Netherlands and performed data ETL and **predictive analysis** using SQL.
-2. Performed linear regression model to analyze the relationship between job search periods and welfare system.
+2. Performed **linear regression model** to analyze the relationship between job search periods and welfare system.
 3. Developed an machine learning method which allows validation data to select its most proper training set.

 #### AXA Advisors (Dec 2019 - Mar 2020)